veith4f/kubeflow-evaluation/README.md

 # Kubeflow Evaluation
-this is an evaluation of various ai techniques geared around kubeflow and tensorflow. creates a digit recognizer model working on images. tested to work on kubeflow v1.9.1.
+This is an evaluation of various ai techniques geared around kubeflow and tensorflow.
+Creates digit recognizer and generator models.
+Tested to work on kubeflow v1.9.1.

 ## Preview
 ![P](assets/preview.png)